Zequez/logseq-vault/pages/Software.md

-- A digital tool designed to be used inside a computing device.
+- Is a digital tool designed to be used inside a digital environment.
-- Software can be reproduced and distributed instantly at
+- Software can be reproduced and distributed instantly on a global scale.
-- Software is like Lego bricks, all software combines can be interlocked with other Software.
+- Software is like Lego bricks, all Software combines and can be interlocked with other Software.
+- Software is authored by humans, but